What is a consent order?

 There are other options to help you reach an agreement, such as using solicitors.
 However, this can be more expensive and take longer.

-You can get advice on your options to help you draft a consent order and completing form D81 by booking a free 15-minute call with one of our Divorce Specialists to talk through your personal situation.
+You can get advice on your options to help you draft a consent order and complete form D81 by booking a free 15-minute call with one of our Divorce Specialists to talk through your personal situation.

 The consent order sets out what you would like to happen to your finances when you divorce.
 It may include what will happen to property, assets, debts, and pensions.
 Child and spousal maintenance - along with lump sums that’ll be transferred between you - will also need to be recorded.
 Consent orders also set out a timetable for when payments will be made, or when assets will be transferred.

 It’s always a good idea to include the rationale for how you’ve decided to split things so that the judge understands what you are seeking to achieve and can check that is fair and achievable from what is set out in the consent order.
-This can be added within a Form D81.
+This can be added to a Form D81.

 You will also need to fill out Form A (an administrative document that allows you to apply for consent order approval) and if you are sharing a pension, then you will also need to complete a pension sharing annex or P1 form.